rbenv/ruby-build/README.md

 # ruby-build

-ruby-build is a command-line tool that simplifiest the installation of any Ruby version from source on Unix-like systems.
+ruby-build is a command-line tool that simplifies installation of any Ruby version from source on Unix-like systems.

 It is available as a plugin for [rbenv][] as the `rbenv install` command, or as a standalone program as the `ruby-build` command.